Menu Close

 • Following the steps below for each Adobe program.

-• See below for specs for each type of work you will be submitting.
+• See below for specs for each type of work.

 How to Save for Web with Photoshop and Illustrator